Belgrave line: Level Crossing Removals

-The Level Crossing Removal Project has announced the removal of 7 level crossings between the city and Ferntree Gully station, to be completed in stages from 2016 to 2025.
-In 2016, 2 level crossings were removed at Mountain Highway and Scoresby Road, Bayswater, through the rail under method.
+The Level Crossing Removal Project has announced the removal of seven level crossings between the city and Ferntree Gully station, to be completed in stages from 2016 to 2025.
+In 2016, two level crossings were removed at Mountain Highway and Scoresby Road, Bayswater, through lowering the rail line under the road.
 These two removals also included a rebuilt Bayswater station and upgraded stabling facilities.
-A further two crossings were removed at Blackburn Road, Blackburn, and Hetherdale Road, Ringwood in January 2017.
-Both of these removals involved lowering the rail line under the roads with a rebuilt Hetherdale station built as part of the project.
-Union and Mont Albert Roads have also been removed by lowering the rail line in May 2023.
-The removals also included closing Mont Albert and Surry Hills stations with a new station built in-between called "Union."
-The final crossing to be removed on the corridor will be at Bedford Road in Ringwood by lowering the rail line in 2025.
-At the end of these removals, the Belgrave line will be fully level crossing free between the city and Ferntree Gully station, with crossings at Alpine St, Ferntree Gully, and Hilltop Rd, Upper Ferntree Gully, not currently slatered for removal.
+A further two crossings were removed at Blackburn Road, Blackburn, and Heatherdale Road, Ringwood in January 2017.
+Both of these removals also involved lowering the rail line under the road, with a rebuilt Heatherdale station built as part of the project.
+Union and Mont Albert Roads were also been removed by lowering the rail line in May 2023.
+The removals also included closing Mont Albert and Surrey Hills stations, with a new station built in-between called "Union."
+The final crossing to be removed on the corridor was at Bedford Road in Ringwood by also lowering the rail line, completed in March 2024.
+At the conclusion of these removals, only two crossings remain: Alpine Street and Railway Avenue, both between Ferntree Gully and Upper Ferntree Gully.